-Three supervisors went to the X Games in January to observe operations and learn about the management involved with a national event, such as this, from a law enforcement perspective.
+Three supervisors went to the X Games in January to observe operations and learn about the management of a national event from a law enforcement perspective.

 The Chief and Lieutenant attended both the spring and summer conferences hosted by the Colorado Association of Chiefs of Police.